 The north side of Hualalai from the highway about 12 miles south of the junction with the saddle road.
-That's Pu'u Wa'awa'a in the left foreground.
+That's Pu'u Wa'awa'a (aka: the Jello mold) in the left foreground.
 (The scale of this terrain is hard to see - for instance - Puu Wa'awa'a rises 1,300 feet above the surroundings!)

 For the time being: Hualalai’s summit area is a hiker’s paradise with dozens of volcanic collapse craters of all sizes and ages.
 Some of the area is barren lava rock or cinder fields but most of it has some vegetation in the form of bushes, ferns and grasses and even a few large O’hia Lehua trees all the way to the summit.
 Evidence of the presence of ancients Hawaiians in the form of rock walls and remains of the bases of apparent shelter structures are found in the summit area.